 Chief Yancey holds an Bachelors Degree if Fire Service Management from Southern Illinois University – Carbondale and an Associates Degrees in Administration of Justice from John A. Logan College in Carterville , Illinois.
-Chief Yancey is a Certified Fire Officer, Fire/Arson Investigator, and EMT-B. In 2008 Chief Yancey will be granted the title of Chief Executive Officer by the United States Fire Administration – National Fire Academy, Certified Fire Officer II, Illinois EMT-B, and a National Incident Management System (NIMS) Certified Incident Commander & Planning Section Chief.
+Chief Yancey is a Certified Fire Officer, Fire/Arson Investigator, and EMT-B. In 2009 Chief Yancey was granted the title of Chief Executive Officer by the United States Fire Administration – National Fire Academy, Certified Fire Officer II, Illinois EMT-B, and a National Incident Management System (NIMS) Certified Incident Commander & Planning Section Chief.